lucvoorend/IceCubeTransformer/README.md

 │ ├── event_selection.py
 │ ├── pmt_fication.py
 │ └── ... # Other relevant preparation scripts
 ├── training_and_inference/ # Core scripts for the transformer model
+│ ├── src/
-│ ├── model.py # Transformer model class definition
+│ │ ├── model.py # Transformer model class definition
-│ ├── dataset.py # Custom Dataset class for IceCube data
+│ │ ├── dataset.py # Custom Dataset class for IceCube data
-│ ├── dataloader.py # Dataloader implementation (using PMT-fication)
+│ │ ├── dataloader.py # Dataloader implementation (using PMT-fication)
-│ ├── loss.py # Loss function(s) used for training
+│ │ ├── loss.py # Loss function(s) used for training
+│ │ ├── utils.py # Assertion functions for config file
 │ ├── train.py # Script to train the model
 │ ├── inference.py # Script to run inference and evaluate the model
-│ └── ... # Config files, utility scripts, etc.
+│ └── config.yaml # Config file controlling settings for training and inference
 ├── analysis/ # Analysis notebooks and scripts
-│ └── analysis_plots.ipynb # Jupyter notebook to generate figures from the thesis
+│ └── analysis.ipynb # Jupyter notebook to generate figures from the thesis
 ├── requirements.txt # Python dependencies
 └── README.md # This file